Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Results

-WISE mid-IR color-color plot is a useful tool to classify radio galaxies into different subclasses like high-excitation radio galaxies (HERGs), low-excitation radio galaxies (LERGs), star-forming galaxies (SFGs), quasars, ultraluminous infrared radio galaxies (ULIRGs), and narrow-line radio galaxies (NLRGs).
-These sub-classes are distributed in four different regions in the WISE color-color plot as Region I: HERGs and quasars (W1 $-$ W2 $\geq$ 0.5, W2 $-$ W3 $<$ 5.1) Region II: LERGs (W1 $-$ W2 $<$ 0.5, 0 $<$ W2 $-$ W3 $<$ 1.6) Region III: LERGs and star-forming galaxies (W1 $-$ W2 $<$ 0.5, 1.6 $\leq$ W2 $-$ W3 $<$ 3.4) Region IV: ULIRGs (W1 $-$ W2 $<$ 0.5, W2 $-$ W3 $\geq$ 3.4).
-Figure \ref{fig:WISE_color} represents the WISE IR color-color plot for HyMoRSs presented in the current article along with the sources reported by \citet{Pa22, Ka17}.
-Of the 36 HyMoRSs presented in the current article, 34 sources are detected in the ALLWISE survey.
-In the WISE color-color plot, 20 HyMoRS (59\%) correspond to Region III, 7 HyMoRS (20\%) correspond to Region II, 4 HyMoRS (12\%) correspond to Region IV, and the remaining 3 HyMoRS (9\%) correspond to Region I. So, according to the WISE IR color-color plot (see Figure \ref{fig:WISE_color}), most of the HyMoRS presented in the current article are LERGs and star-forming galaxies.
+The WISE mid-infrared color--color plot is a useful tool to classify radio galaxies into different subclasses such as high-excitation radio galaxies (HERGs), low-excitation radio galaxies (LERGs), star-forming galaxies (SFGs), quasars, ultraluminous infrared radio galaxies (ULIRGs), and narrow-line radio galaxies (NLRGs).
+These subclasses occupy distinct regions in the WISE color--color plane: \begin{itemize} \item AGN/HERGs: $(W1 - W2) \geqslant 0.5$ and $(W2 - W3) < 5.1$ \item LERGs (ellipticals): $(W1 - W2) < 0.5$ and $0 < (W2 - W3) < 1.6$ \item Star-forming galaxies (SFGs): $(W1 - W2) < 0.5$ and $1.6 \leqslant (W2 - W3) < 3.4$ \item ULIRGs: $(W1 - W2) < 0.5$ and $(W2 - W3) \geqslant 3.4$ \end{itemize}

+Figure~\ref{fig:WISE_color} shows the WISE IR color--color distribution of the HyMoRSs presented in this work, along with sources reported by \citet{Pa22, Ka17}.
+Of the 36 HyMoRSs in our sample, 34 are detected in the ALLWISE survey.
+In the WISE color--color plot, 20 HyMoRS (59\%) fall in the SFG region, 7 HyMoRS (20\%) in the LERG (ellipticals) region, 4 HyMoRS (12\%) in the ULIRG region, and 3 HyMoRS (9\%) in the AGN/HERG region.
+Thus, the majority of HyMoRSs in our sample appear to be associated with Star-forming galaxies.
+However, a detailed spectroscopic analysis is required to confirm their true excitation class and disentangle possible contamination from dust-obscured star formation.

-\subsubsection{Mid-infrared luminosities}
+\subsubsection{Mid-infrared Luminosities}

 The MIR emission provides crucial insights into the physical properties of HyMoRS by tracing key astrophysical processes such as star formation, dust heating, and AGN activity.
 The emission in this wavelength range primarily originates from thermal reradiation by dust, which absorbs optical-ultraviolet photons from the accretion disk and re-emits them in the MIR bands.
 Using the measured WISE mid-infrared (MIR) band magnitudes and the redshifts of the HyMoRS host galaxies, we estimated the MIR luminosities at 3.4~$\mu$m, 4.6~$\mu$m, 12~$\mu$m, and 22~$\mu$m.
 These luminosities are presented in Columns 9, 10, 11, and 12 of Table~\ref{tab:ir_host}.
 The range of luminosities at 3.4 $\mu$m spans from $4.32 \times 10^{9}$ to $4.74 \times 10^{11}$ $L_\odot$, with a mean value of $6.12 \times 10^{10}$ $L_\odot$ and a median of $3.98 \times 10^{10}$ $L_\odot$.
 At 4.6 $\mu$m, the luminosity varies between $2.35 \times 10^{9}$ $L_\odot$ and $5.57 \times 10^{11}$ $L_\odot$, with a mean of $4.13 \times 10^{10}$ $L_\odot$ and a median of $2.12 \times 10^{10}$ $L_\odot$.
 Similarly, for 12 $\mu$m, the luminosities range from $3.24 \times 10^{8}$ to $6 \times 10^{11}$ $L_\odot$, with a mean of $4.28 \times 10^{10}$ $L_\odot$ and a median of $1.34 \times 10^{10}$ $L_\odot$.
 Finally, at 22 $\mu$m, the estimated luminosities lie between $4.36 \times 10^{8}$ and $1.06 \times 10^{12}$ $L_\odot$, with a mean of $1.04 \times 10^{11}$ $L_\odot$ and a median of $4.23 \times 10^{10}$ $L_\odot$.